Spin-triplet superconductivity from inter-valley Goldstone modes in magic-angle graphene: Introduction

 \section{Introduction}

-The experimental discovery of superconductivity in twisted bilayer graphene (tBLG)~\cite{PabloSC} has spurred a tremendous interest to develop a theoretical understanding of the underlying pairing mechanism~\cite{Guinea2018,WuMacDonaldMartin,LianBernevig,YiZhuangVishwanath,Peltonen,Choi,XuBalents,Bitan19,IsobeYuan,LinNandkishore1,LinNandkishore2,WuHwangDasSarma,Sharma,KoziiIsobe,ClassenChubukov,Dodaro,Venderbos,RayJung,Rademaker,Kennes,Liu,Guo,Spalek,Stauber,FengCheng,Sherkunov,SkyrmionSC}.
-At present, the microscopic origin of superconductivity in tBLG is still under debate.
+The experimental discovery of superconductivity in Magic-Angle Twisted Bilayer Graphene (MATBG)~\cite{PabloSC} has spurred a tremendous interest in developing a theoretical understanding of the underlying pairing mechanism~\cite{Guinea2018,WuMacDonaldMartin,LianBernevig,YiZhuangVishwanath,Peltonen,Choi,XuBalents,Bitan19,IsobeYuan,LinNandkishore1,LinNandkishore2,WuHwangDasSarma,Sharma,KoziiIsobe,ClassenChubukov,Dodaro,Venderbos,RayJung,Rademaker,Kennes,Liu,Guo,Spalek,Stauber,FengCheng,Sherkunov,SkyrmionSC}.
+At present, the microscopic origin of superconductivity in MATBG is still under debate.
 For example, it is not clear whether electron pairing is the result of phonon exchange, or whether it is driven by a more exotic mechanism coming from Coulomb repulsion.
 It is also equally unclear whether the superconducting domes are in any way related to the correlated insulating phases which are observed in transport experiments at certain integer fillings~\cite{PabloMott,Dean-Young,efetov,Sharpe,YoungAH} (signatures of these insulating phases are also seen in spectroscopic measurements~\cite{CaltechSTM,ColumbiaSTM,PrincetonSTM,RutgersSTM,Wong,Shahal}).
-This last question was addressed in more detail in two recent experimental works~\cite{EfetovScreening,YoungScreening}, where superconducting domes in the doping regimes around two electrons or holes per moir\'e unit cell ($\nu=\pm 2$) were observed without any signature of a correlated insulator nearby.
-This is suggestive for the fact that the superconductors and insulators near $\nu = \pm 2$ are not related in any crucial way, and might even be competing phases.
+This last question was addressed in more detail in two recent experimental works~\cite{EfetovScreening,YoungScreening}, where superconducting domes in the doping regimes around two electrons or holes per moir\'e unit cell ($\nu=\pm 2$) were observed without any signature of a correlated insulator.

-In Refs.~\cite{efetov,EfetovScreening} superconducting domes were also observed next to the charge neutrality point, on both the electron and hole doped sides.
-In Ref.~\cite{EfetovScreening} it was found that these domes appear only when the distance between the tBLG device and the gates is large enough, i.e., when screening by the metallic gates is sufficiently weak.
+In Refs.~\cite{efetov,EfetovScreening} superconducting domes were also observed next to the charge neutrality point.
+In Ref.~\cite{EfetovScreening} it was found that these domes appear only when the distance between the MATBG device and the gates is large enough, i.e., when screening by the metallic gates is sufficiently weak.
 This observation suggests that Coulomb repulsion plays an important role for the origin of superconductivity near charge neutrality.
 Interestingly, in the same devices insulating behavior is also observed at charge neutrality~\cite{efetov,EfetovScreening} (a charge gap was also observed in the tunneling experiments of Ref. \cite{Wong}).